Shane Madej

-Shane Alexander Madej (born May 16, 1986) is an American Internet personality, paranormal investigator, and co-founder of digital entertainment company, Watcher Entertainment.
+Shane Alexander Madej ((/ˈmə.dɛj/; born May 16, 1986) is an American Internet personality, paranormal investigator, and co-founder of digital entertainment company, Watcher Entertainment.
 Madej rose to prominence for co-starring in the YouTube true crime and supernatural series BuzzFeed Unsolved.

 Early life

 Madej was born on May 16, 1986, in Schaumburg, Illinois to Mark and Sherry Madej.
 He has one brother, Scott.

 He went to Northern Illinois University for two years before attending Columbia College Chicago for editing.
 Following his graduation, Madej worked several jobs including producing corporate videos, working in public-access television and at Starbucks.

 Career

 BuzzFeed (2014–2019)

 Madej joined BuzzFeed as an intern before later joining the unscripted team.
 In December 2016, Madej took over as the co-host in BuzzFeed Unsolved with Ryan Bergara.
 He made his first appearance in the episode "The Secret Society Of The Illuminati".
 The show was split into two separate series, Unsolved: True Crime and Unsolved: Supernatural.
 The former featured Bergara presenting unsolved true crime cases to Madej and presenting possible theories, while Supernatural consisted of the pair investigating reportedly haunted locations and attempting to elicit responses for paranormal proof.
 The show became one of Buzzfeed's most successful series, generating over a billion video views and 16.6 billion minutes of total watch time.

 Madej was also the creator and host of the successful educational BuzzFeed show, Ruining History.
 This show focused on Madej telling unbelievable stories of history to a panel of other BuzzFeed employees – with Bergara and Sara Rubin being consistent panelists.

 Madej left BuzzFeed as a full-time employee in 2019.
 In 2020, he and Bergara signed a contract to finish the final seasons of Unsolved, which ended in 2021.